dharmafly/noodle/README.md

 Multiple queries can be made per request to the server.
 You can mix between both `html` type queries or `json` type queries in the same request.

+noodle will respond in an array if you send your queries as an array.

 ```JSON
 [
   {